 The first step of sunflower oil extraction process in processing sunflower is to properly prepare the seed for oil removal.
 The seed is cleaned using magnets to remove metal and screening to remove impurities that can interfere with the process.
 The seed can be dehulled by cracking and removing the shell or can be sent to pressing with the shell still intact.
 Prior to mechanical pressing, the seed is heated and dried.
 Mechanical pressing removes approximately half to three quarters of the oil prior to solvent extraction.

 The seed is mechanically pressed (pre-pressed) to extract approximately half to three quarters of the available oil so that the solvent extraction can be run more efficiently.
 This is typical for seeds containing more than 20% oil.
-The solvent sunflower oil extraction process uses hexane or other solvents to wash the sunflower oil from the prepared flakes.
-The design of the sunflower oil press varies so that Crown can optimize the amount of solvent and bed depth needed to efficiently wash the flakes, the contact time of the solvent and flakes and the power and utilities needed to run the equipment.
+The solvent sunflower oil extraction process uses hexane or other solvents to wash the sunflower oil from the prepared flakes. after extraction,the left oil cake can be turned with feed pellet mill into pellets for animal .
+The design of the sunflower oil extraction machine varies so that Crown can optimize the amount of solvent and bed depth needed to efficiently wash the flakes, the contact time of the solvent and flakes and the power and utilities needed to run the equipment.
 Sunflower is processed with the Model III Extractor.

 Once the oil has been removed by the solvent, the solvent must be removed from both the flakes and the sunflower oil.
 Heat and steam are used to strip and recover the residual solvent from the flakes.
 A distillation system is used to recover the solvent from the sunflower oil.
 The desolventized flakes are then a product and ready for sale as a good source of protein.
 The sunflower oil can be further refined from a crude product to an edible product.